Galeano-Garcia-GS/Synergistic-SCFA-production-by-Fiber-Mixture/README.md

 ## Usage

-### In Google Colab
+### Quick Start: Run All in Google Colab

+**The easiest way to run this analysis:**

+1. Open the notebook directly in Google Colab: https://colab.research.google.com/drive/1sz2W-ZDTbgAbMhOc8fcbd20nJ6ZhEN4U?usp=sharing
+2. Click **Runtime** → **Run all** to execute the entire analysis pipeline automatically
+3. All analyses, visualizations, and code will be generated automatically

+The notebook is designed so that pressing "Run all" will:
+- Load and process your data
+- Calculate synergy metrics
+- Generate all correlation heatmaps
+- Produce publication-quality figures
+- Provide code for all analyses and visualizations

+No need to run cells individually!

+### Advanced: Customize Parameters

+For more control, you can:

-1. Open the notebook in Google Colab
+1. Open the notebook in Google Colab (link above)
-2. Follow the markdown instructions within each section
-3. Adjust parameters in the code cells (marked with `#@param` comments) as needed
+2. Adjust parameters in the code cells (marked with `#@param` comments) before running
-4. Run cells sequentially
+3. Run specific sections or cells as needed
+4. Follow the markdown instructions within each section

 ### Key Parameters to Customize